IP tunnel: History

 The first specification of IP tunneling was in RFC 1075, which described DVMRP, the first IP multicast routing protocol.
 Because multicast used special IPv4 addresses, testing DVMRP required a way to get IP datagrams across portions of the Internet that did not yet recognize multicast addresses.
 This was solved by IP tunneling.
-The first approach to IP tunneling used an IP Loose Source Route and Record (LSRR) Option to hide the multicast address from the non-multicast aware routers.
+The first approach to IP tunneling used an IP Loose Source Route and Record (LSRR) Option to hide the multicast address from the non-multicast-aware routers.
 A multicast-aware destination router would remove the LSRR option from the packet and restore the multicast IP address to the packet's IP destination field.
 The other approach in the DVMRP specification was IP in IP, as described above.
 IP in IP soon became the preferred approach, and was later put to use in the Mbone.

+VPN

+A Virtual Private Network (VPN) is a network architecture for virtually extending a private network (i.e., any computer network that is not a public Internet network) over one or more other networks that are either untrusted (since they are not controlled by the entity seeking to implement the VPN) or must be isolated (making the underlying network invisible or unsuitable for direct use).

+A VPN can extend access to a private network for users who do not have direct access to it, such as an office network, by providing secure access from outside through the Internet.
+This is achieved by creating a connection between computing devices and computer networks using network tunneling protocols.
+Reliable VPN services must have a clear no-logging policy, meaning they do not store data about your online activities.
+This is crucial for maintaining your privacy, so be sure to read the fine print.

+A VPN can be made safe for use over an unsecured communication environment (e.g., the public Internet) by choosing a tunneling protocol that implements encryption.
+The advantage of this type of VPN lies in reduced costs and greater flexibility regarding dedicated communication lines for remote employees.
+Whenever a VPN is intended to virtually extend a private network over a third-party untrusted environment, it is desirable that the chosen protocols comply with the following security model: